 - Prolonged close contacts should be kept informed if a positive diagnosis occurs, but supervisors must maintain the confidentiality of the impacted employee as required by the Americans with Disabilities Act.

 - Consider relocating individuals until the area has been cleaned or have employees work from home if able.

-- Inform occupants in the building as a precaution.
-Remind them to continue to practice social distancing, hand washing, and avoidance of sick individuals.
+- Remind employees to continue to practice social distancing, hand washing, and avoidance of sick individuals.

 3) Potentially exposed (prolonged close contacts within 6 feet for more than 15 minutes) individuals should